-The Lord also called John “the burning and shining lamp” in his generation, for he truly revealed Christ to the Jews (John 5:35).
+The Lord also called John “the burning and shining lamp” in his generation, for he genuinely revealed Christ to the Jews (John 5:35).

-First, John the Baptist was completely devoted to his mission in the world.
+First, John the Baptist was wholly devoted to his mission in the world.

 Although John the Baptist came in the spirit and power of Elijah, yet he refused to introduce himself as Elijah, for he knew that would draw much attention and affection towards him, thereby hindering or truncating his divine purpose to bear witness of Christ – to make the Messiah known to the world.

 John 1:19-23 – NKJV